EBay's Omidyar and his 'Next Adventure in Journalism'

 'PASSIONATE' ABOUT JOURNALISM

-Omidyar Network, the investment firm founded by Omidyar and his wife, Pam, in 2004, has backed some 25 organizations dealing with news and government transparency, including News Trust, a news-discovery site run by the non-profit journalism centre the Poynter Institute; the Sunlight Foundation, a government-transparency non-profit; and Transparency & Accountability Initiative, a London based organization.
+Omidyar Network, the investment firm founded by Omidyar and his wife, Pam, in 2004, has backed some 25 organizations dealing with news and government transparency, including News Trust, a news-discovery site run by the nonprofit journalism center the Poynter Institute; the Sunlight Foundation, a government-transparency nonprofit; and Transparency & Accountability Initiative, a London based organization.

 "Pierre gets journalism," said John Temple, founding editor of Honolulu Civil Beat, the news site launched by Omidyar in 2010.
 "He's passionate about it and knows how to create an environment and culture where journalists feel energized and empowered."